Equipment Violation Tickets: Common Issues, Penalties (2025)

 Other Considerations

-In many cases, equipment violations make it more likely that you’ll cause a crash.
+In many cases, equipment violations make it more likely that you'll cause a crash.
+Even something as serious as a child restraint violation can lead to enhanced liability.
 If you cause an accident and the other driver files a car accident lawsuit, the fact that your car was in violation of the vehicle code may make it easier for them to win their case.

 Free Car Accident Case Review